jazzband/Watson/README.rst

   $ brew update && brew install watson

-On other platforms, install **watson** using pip or pip3:
+On other platforms, install **watson** using pip or pip3, depending on which one is available:

 .. code:: bash

   $ pip install td-watson

+or:

 .. code:: bash

-or

-  $ pip install td-watson
+  $ pip3 install td-watson

 If you need more details about installing watson, please refer to the `documentation <https://tailordev.github.io/Watson>`_.